Please go to our Store Front to book our Raptor ID seminars and our Photo Shoot work shops.

-Base Price- $200 for groups of up to 200, within a 20 mile radius of our offices-using MapQuest or Google Map standards using the shortest time mapping process.
+Base Price: $200 for groups of up to 200, within a 20 mile radius of our offices using MapQuest or Google Map standards based on the shortest travel time.
 Additional fees for greater mileage and larger groups.
 Discounts available for multiple bookings.
 This price is offered for schools, scout, and church youth groups only.
 If you do not fall into these three previous categories, please see our Schedule of Consulting Services. or call for a quote.
-Book one of these and get our new book as part of the package—see above.
+Book one of these and get our new book as part of the package–see above.

 Workshops: Specialized workshops can be added to your normal programming to extend our stay.
 These workshops are custom tailored to your needs, and are priced accordingly.
 Do you want an intense raptor biology session afterwards?
 Raptor identification?
 Raptor ecology?
 Or how about a super dose of nature to help deal with Nature-Deficit Disorder.
 Just let us know how many students and what you would like to cover.
 Minimum charge:$100/hr. plus material production and development costs, or a per person charge based on your group’s size.
 These workshops can be created for novice or expert participants.

-Mentoring: Research has demonstrated that students working with wildlife, and seeing their work connected to the real world outside the classroom, show healthy increases in their CSAP scores in science and math.
+Mentoring: Research has demonstrated that students working with wildlife, and seeing their work connected to the real world outside the classroom, show healthy increases in their CMAP scores in science and math.

 In ongoing studies by the Human-Environment Research Laboratory at the University of Illinois, researchers have discovered tantalizing evidence for a new view of the syndrome.
 In a 2004 study published in the American Journal of Public Health, the laboratory found that children as young as five showed a significant reduction in ADHD symptoms when they engaged with nature.